In this video, I’ll share my two favorite Hosts for your WordPress website.

 - Easy back-ups for you, in your hosting account.

-- Low cost SSL Certificates – which are important if you are going to sell products from your WordPress website using Woo Commerce or if you have membership or protected content on your site.
+- Low-cost SSL Certificates – which are important if you are going to sell products from your WordPress website using Woo Commerce or if you have a membership or protected content on your site.

 - Security monitoring.

 I use Flywheel for most of my websites and for many of my client sites.